hyperledger-archives/education/LFS171x/docs/whats-next.md

 * **For developers**

-Read the Hyperledger code on GitHub.
-Join the Hyperledger discussion at Rocket.Chat.
-Search for open bugs, or report a new one in the Hyperledger’s bug database.
+Read the Hyperledger code on [GitHub](https://github.com/hyperledger/hyperledger).
+Join the Hyperledger discussion at [Rocket.Chat](https://chat.hyperledger.org/home).
+Search for open bugs, or report a new one in the [Hyperledger’s bug database](https://jira.hyperledger.org/secure/Dashboard.jspa).

 * **For business leaders**

-For key updates from Hyperledger, join the mailing list.
-Explore all Hyperledger business solutions.
+For key updates from Hyperledger, join the [mailing list](https://lists.hyperledger.org/mailman/listinfo).
+Explore all Hyperledger [business solutions](https://www.hyperledger.org/projects).

 * **For educators and community leaders**

-You can start or join a Hyperledger meetup.
-Development updates from Wiki can be found here.
+You can start or join a [Hyperledger meetup](https://www.meetup.com/pro/hyperledger/).
+Development updates from Wiki can be found [here](https://wiki.hyperledger.org/).

+TODO - need to push image

+![Hyperledger Global Meetup][../images/whats-next/Hyperledger_Global_Meetup.png]

 ## Hyperledger Working Groups